 Information and Communication in Organizations (joint with Dezsö Szalay) (2019) AEA Papers and Proceedings, 109 : 545-49.
 We study a constrained information design problem in an organization.
 A designer chooses the information structure.
 A sender with preferences different from the decision-maker observes and processes the information before he communicates with the decision-maker.
 Information shapes conflicts within the organization: the optimal information structure essentially eliminates conflicts and serves as a substitute to the allocation of decision-making authority in the organization.

-"Consistency and communication in committees" (joint with Felix Ketelaar and Mark Le Quement), Journal of Economic Theory, Volume 160, Dezember 2015, 24 –35.
+Consistency and Communication in Committees (joint with Felix Ketelaar and Mark T. Le Quement) (2015) Journal of Economic Theory, 160: 24 –35.
 We generalize the classical binary Condorcet jury model by introducing a richer state and signal space, thereby generating a concern for consistency in the evaluation of aggregate information.
 We analyze truth-telling incentives in simultaneous pre-vote communication in heterogeneous committees and find that full pooling of information followed by sincere voting is compatible with a positive probability of ex post conflict in the committee.